ibm-cloud-docs/log-analysis/agent/exclude_logs_from_agent.md

     ```
     {: codeblock}

-3. [Launch the LogDNA web UI](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-launch), and verify that log entries are not showing in the LogDNA web UI.
+3. [Launch the logging UI](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-launch), and verify that log entries are not showing in the logging UI.